 But now, we can reload the schemas directly in Data Manager with the click of a button.
 Go binge watch Tiger King with all that extra time you just got back!

 If you struggle with designing dashboards and making them relevant, why not ask Cognos to do it for you?
 Building on earlier Cognos AI/Exploration capabilities, we can request Cognos to create a dashboard for us.
 Dashboard designers from around the world better start looking over their shoulders.

 Need help using these new Cognos capabilities or upgrading?
 We can help with that too.
 Contact us!

-This how-to was written by Senturus consultant and trainer Todd Schuman.
+This blog was written by Senturus consultant and trainer Todd Schuman.
 A long-time Cognos practitioner, Todd is also fluent in Power BI and Tableau administration.
 Todd’s diverse subject matter expertise means he wears many hats at Senturus.
 He takes turns running our Install, Upgrade and Performance practice; developing BI reports and dashboards; mentoring clients on BI best practices and training the next generation of BI users.